 - Grease and flour your pans so your cake is easy to remove.
-You can use butter, shortening, or a baking spray for this.
+You can use shortening and flour or a baking spray for this.
 Distribute grease evenly throughout the bottom and sides of the pan.
 If using a spray, spray liberally.
 Add another layer of flour to ensure extra protection between the cake and the pan.
 Just grab a spoonful of flour and dust it gently over the pan.
 Then line your pans with parchment paper.

 - Use Wilton Bake Even Strips for even baking.
 These strips help your cake bake evenly with no crowns or cracked tops.
 They’re great to use for layer cake recipes.

-- Top this tasty cake with a Chocolate Cream Cheese frosting for a tangy twist!
+- Top this tasty cake with a Cream Cheese frosting for a tangy twist!